ashleygwilliams/rockyou/README.md

 # rockyou
-> exports the rockyou passwords as an array for security testing
+> exports the rockyou passwords as a set for security testing

 ## installation